 Want more?
 Read You Are Badass At Making Money by Jen Sincero, author of cult favorite You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life.
 I read her follow-up book in just 2 days and loved it.
 Her approach might not be for everyone but I enjoyed her writing and she was able to finally make stick many pieces of advice and thought processes I had come across but perhaps wasn’t fully sold on.
 Needless to say, I was after that book.
 Once I was able to sell myself on this new perspective, I started seeing the results I wanted to see.
 If you’re not ready to start a new a book, get going with this list of Sincero’s 10 mental tricks to achieve your own kind of wealth.

 5. Find your WHY.

 But don’t stop there.
 Clearly define it.
 If you really truly know your reasons for WHY you want to be your own boss, want a certain lifestyle, want to travel the world, etc., you’ll always want to keep working for it.
 You never lose sight of it and you won’t stop until you get there.
 Reasons come first, results come second.

 How to fix this: Ask yourself, what are my top 5 reasons for changing the next 6 months of my life?
-Write these down and keep them somewhere visible so you see them every day (I have mine as my wallpaper on my laptop.
+Write these down and keep them somewhere visible so you see them every day.
+I have mine as my desktop wallpaper on my laptop.
 Download these free desktop wallpapers, update them with your reasons for changing the next 6 months of your life, and like daily affirmations read them aloud every day.
 In fact, before we move on, I recommend downloading these desktop wallpapers I’ve created for you.
 An easy way to always keep your goals in sight.
 Plus, it’s free.